n-pizzetta/n-pizzetta/README.md

 * ✉️  You can contact me at [nathan.pizzetta@gmail.com](mailto:nathan.pizzetta@gmail.com)
       Also on my [LinkedIn](https://www.linkedin.com/in/n-pizzetta)

-* 🧠  I'm currently learning in the Master Data Science for Social Sciences at Toulouse School of Economics (TSE)
+* 🧠  I'm currently studying in the Master Data Science for Social Sciences at Toulouse School of Economics (TSE)

 * 🤝  I'm looking for a 3-5 months internship as Datascientist (starting april 2024)